italicize/italicize.github.io/index.md

 ## Legal

-Copyright 2020 Jay Martin. **Permission is granted** to copy, distribute and/or modify this page under the terms of the [GNU Free Documentation License, Version 1.3](https://www.gnu.org/licenses/fdl-1.3.txt) or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+Copyright (c) 2020 Jay Martin.

+**Permission is granted** to copy, distribute and/or modify this document under the terms of the [GNU Free Documentation License, Version 1.3](https://www.gnu.org/licenses/fdl-1.3.txt) or any later version published by the Free Software Foundation; with no Invariant Sections, no Front Cover Texts, and no Back-Cover Texts.
-A copy of the license is included on the page [GNU Free Documentation License](gnu-free-documentation-license.md).
+A copy of the license is included in the section entitled "[GNU Free Documentation License](gnu-free-documentation-license.md)".

 Microsoft Windows is a trademark of Microsoft.
 All other trademarks are the property of their respective owners.